dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 NORAM | Jamie Mallett | [Jamie.Mallett@dynatrace.com](mailto:Jamie.Mallett@dynatrace.com)

 1. You need a Managed Cluster.
 A single trial node is sufficient.
 This could be run on a VM or in your EC2 account [view specs](https://www.dynatrace.com/support/help/setup-and-configuration/dynatrace-managed/installation/dynatrace-managed-hardware-and-system-requirements/)
-1. Optional: ActiveGates - An ActiveGate is not required to complete these exercises but depending on your install and security requirements you may also require a Cluster and/or Environment ActiveGate.
+1. Optional: ActiveGates - An ActiveGate is not required to complete these exercises, but depending on your install and security requirements you may also require a Cluster and/or Environment ActiveGate.
 For more info see [When do I need to install an ActiveGate?](https://www.dynatrace.com/support/help/setup-and-configuration/dynatrace-activegate/basic-concepts/when-do-i-need-to-install-an-activegate/)
 1. [Postman](https://www.postman.com/downloads/) installed
 1. You need to clone or copy the content of this GitHub repo to your local disk!